Claudia Hart

 Claudia Hart (born 1955 in New York, New York) is an artist and associate professor in the Department of Film, Video, New Media, Animation at the School of the Art Institute of Chicago, Chicago, Illinois.
 She has been active as an artist, curator and critic since 1988.
-She creates virtual representations that take the form of 3D imagery integrated into photography, animated loops and multi-channel animation installations.
+As a pioneer of media art, she creates virtual representations that take the form of 3D imagery integrated into photography, animated loops and multi-channel animation installations.